Kenny2github/skule-bylaws/bylaw-2.md

 1. The Suds Managers shall attend a form of or equivalent of Sexual Violence Prevention and Response Training, before the November month of their term, provided by the University of Toronto and their resources or from an external organization deemed reliable at a meeting of the Board of Directors.
 1. The Suds Managers shall be overseen by the Vice-President Finance.

-## Hard Hat Caf\'e Managers
+## Hard Hat Café Managers
-1. There shall be two (2) Hard Hat Caf\'e Managers, who shall be responsible for the Hard Hat Caf\'e, as described in [Bylaw 5](bylaw-5.md).
+1. There shall be two (2) Hard Hat Café Managers, who shall be responsible for the Hard Hat Café, as described in [Bylaw 5](bylaw-5.md).
-1. The Hard Hat Caf\'e Managers shall be overseen by the Vice-President Finance.
+1. The Hard Hat Café Managers shall be overseen by the Vice-President Finance.

 ## Archivist
 1. There shall be an Archivist, who shall be responsible for: